Parisa: Career

 Meanwhile, Miller had applied to be the A and R person for CBS Iran but was rejected in favor of Marcel, a popular modernized piano personality.
 Miller was told he was dismissed because he had an agenda and couldn't be fair in his music selections.
 Miller was not discouraged, and at a party soon after, he befriended Marsel and enticed him to come to Dr. Safvat's Center to hear the incredible vocalist and instrumentalists in the country.
 Marcel was immediately converted to Parisa and soon produced three cassette tapes that hit the top of the music charts in Tehran.
 Parisa and the Center's musicians offered many concerts in Iran and at the annual Shiraz Art Festival.
 She also performed at festivals in Europe and Japan.

-After the 1979 revolution, Parisa was no longer allowed to perform in public.
+After the 1979 Iranian Revolution, Parisa was no longer allowed to perform in public.
 However, she should have been the one lady vocalist who would have been accepted, except that other less appropriate singers would try to get back their claim to fame.
 So she devoted herself to her family and giving private lessons.

 In 1980, she was again invited to teach traditional Persian music at the Center, which she continued to do until 1995.
 Since then, she has performed at music festivals and major concert halls throughout the world with many prominent groups and musicians, including Dastan Ensemble, Dariush Tala'i, and Hossein Omoumi.

 Parisa currently lives in Tehran, Iran.